 A Pairwise Comparison is the process of comparing candidates in pairs to judge which of each candidate is preferred overall.
 Each candidate is matched head-to-head (one-on-one) with each of the other candidates.
 Each candidate gets 1 point for a one-on-one win and half a point for a tie.
 The candidate with the most total points is the winner.
 Pairwise comparison is a great way to help make decisions when there are many options to think about.
 Instead of asking someone to rank 50 different options from most important to least important, Pairwise Comparison asks them to choose between two options, A and B. This is a much simpler way to determine each option’s importance.
-The development of a Pairwise Matrix.
+The development of a Pairwise Matrix sometimes represents the comparison.